D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/definitions/DataProviders.md

 - Display name: CompletionServiceCompany
 - Parent class: ServiceCompany
 - Attributes:
-  - ProviderName
-    - Type: string
-    - Description:
+- Specialization:
-- Specialization: A completion service company is an entity that provides the completion equipment and fluids used during completion operations.
+- Description: A completion service company is an entity that provides the completion equipment and fluids used during completion operations.
-- Description:
 - Examples:
 ``` dwis fluidDescription_0
 DynamicDrillingSignal:fluidDescription_0